GustavoSouza007/supermarket-list-frontend/README.md

 # Supermarket List App

 This application is built using React.js to make it easier to create supermarket lists.
+It used the Atomic Design concept to organize the components.

 <p>
 <img src="https://github.com/GustavoSouza007/supermarket-list-frontend/blob/master/public/images/demo.gif" />